 How much money does the National Merit Scholarship pay?

 Before diving into how to win a National Merit Scholarship, let’s look at the sizes of this award.
-Students who win a National Merit Scholarships can win one of three awards types:
+Students who win a National Merit Scholarship can win one of three awards types:

 - National Merit Scholarship.
-This $2,500 scholarship is open to all students, regardless of financial need, college choice, or major.
+This one-time $2,500 scholarship is open to all students, regardless of financial need, college choice, or major.

 - College-sponsored National Merit Scholarship.
 Students who are National Merit Finalists will nominate a college or university as their first choice.
 Some colleges award scholarship funding for renewable scholarships.

 - Corporate-sponsored National Merit Scholarship.
 Many corporations will offer awards for children of their employees, residents of locations where the company operates, or for Finalists who have career interests aligned with the corporation.
 These scholarships can either be one-time awards or renewable for four years of college.